Adams' cobar construction as a monoidal $E_{\infty}$-coalgebra model of the based loop space: Adams's model of the based loop space

-Let us first consider the subcategory $\simplex_{*,*}$ of the simplex category $\simplex$ with the same objects and morphisms given by functors $f \colon [n] \to [m]$ satisfying $f(0) = 0$ and $f(n) = m$.
-It is a strict monoidal category when equipped with the monoidal structure $[n] \otimes [m] = [n+m]$, thought of as identifying the elements $n \in [n]$ and $0 \in [m]$, and unit given by $[0]$.
-In passing, we mention that this category is $\op$-dual to the augmented simplex category, a form of Joyal duality.
+Consider the subcategory $\simplex_{*,*}$ of the simplex category $\simplex$ with the same objects and morphisms given by functors $f \colon [n] \to [m]$ satisfying $f(0) = 0$ and $f(n) = m$.
+It is a strict monoidal category when equipped with the monoidal structure $[n] \ot [m] = [n+m]$, thought of as identifying the elements $n \in [n]$ and $0 \in [m]$, and unit given by $[0]$.
+Heuristically, we may think of $\simplex_{*,*}$ as a category of models for cells parameterizing families of paths with fixed endpoints inside a simplex.

 The \textit{necklace category} $\Nec$ is obtained from $\simplex_{*,*}$ as follows.
 Thinking of $\simplex_{*,*}$ as a monoid in $\Cat$, we first apply the bar construction to it and produce a simplicial object in $\Mon_{\Cat}$ which, after realization, defines the strict monoidal category $\Nec$.
 We denote the monoidal structure by